Wach-E/tblx-SRE-Challenge-Emmanuel-Wachukwu/Task 3 - Documentation/1-Setup-Application-CI.md

   pull_request:
     branches: [ develop ]
 ```

 Next, the jobs that will be run in this workflow needs to be configured.
-For this tack, two jobs needs to run; test and build_deploy jobs.
-A job consists of majorly of its name, machine to run on (**runs-on**) and `steps`.
+For this stage of the task, two jobs needs to run; test and build_deploy jobs.
+A job consists of majorly of its **name**, machine to run on (**runs-on**) and **steps**.
 Each step consists of a name and several actions.
 Create the test job:

 ```
 jobs:
   test: